ricsirigu/ricsirigu/README.md

 I also empower developers to create foundationally secure systems through comprehensive training programs.
 By helping them understand the importance of incorporating security at the core of their solutions, I enable companies to transform their approach to secure software development.

 I am proud to contribute to OWASP projects, collaborating with the global community to enhance application security standards and practices.
-Together, we strive to create a safer digital landscape for all.
+Together, we strive to create a more secure and trustworthy digital landscape for all.

 Currently, I'm the Head of Application Security at Abissi.